Analysis: Why the Bears reportedly offering the kitchen sink for Russell Wilson wasn’t enough for the Seahawks

 According to “The Dan Patrick Show,” the Bears ultimately offered three first-round picks, a third-round pick and two unnamed starters.

 Not knowing the unnamed starters leaves this still a little bit hard to judge.
 Was it standout rush end Khalil Mack and receiver Allen Robinson (and yes, we’re setting aside the cap issues) or backup QB Nick Foles and, hey, maybe one-time Seahawk Jimmy Graham?
+(FWIW, Jason La Canfora of CBSSports.com later reported that the Seahawks were offered at least one of a long list of players that apparently did include Mack and defensive end Akiem Hicks).

 According to Ian Rapoport of the NFL Network, the offer was at least enough to make the Seahawks think about it.